 SQL Example in Marketing

-This example shows an ROI analysis using SQL code that you would use to calculate how many customers you’ve acquired per country since the beginning of 2020, and the Facebook Ads spend that was spent in that country.
+This example shows an ROI analysis using SQL code that you could use in a Facebook Ads dashboard.
+This example calculates how many customers you’ve acquired per country since the beginning of 2020, and the Facebook Ads spend that was spent in that country.